tadeg/website-design/pr0005-note-weather/README.md

 ## note-weather

 - #### Description
-  Notes and todo list with weather information section and some ideas displayed in ramdom mode.
+  Notes and todo list with weather information section and some ideas displayed in random mode.

 - #### Technologies, libraries
   - HTML